 Is Jet Lag Worse When Coming Back From Japan to The USA?

-Jet lag, the big bad J word that can ruin a great part of your holidays.
-We all know that jet lag gets us sleepy and all that, but what do you know about the other symptoms, and the things that can impact jet lag making it worse?
+Jet lag is the big bad J word that can ruin a great part of your holidays.
+We all know that jet lag gets us sleepy and all that, but what do you know about the other symptoms and the things that can impact jet lag, making it worse?
 Or, on the other hand, what are the things that can make it easy and save your holidays?
-Let me show exactly what you need to know to give you the possibility of having a great trip to Japan.
+Let me show you exactly what you need to know to give you the possibility of having a great trip to Japan.

-So, is jet lag worse when returning from Japan?
-Yes, jet lag is worse when returning to the United States, as it is an east-direction flight.
-Jet lag is due to the high number of time zones crossed and the body’s inability to adapt immediately to the new time zone, specially when advancing circadian rhythms.
+Jet lag is worse when returning to the United States, as it is an east-direction flight.
+Jet lag is due to the high number of time zones crossed and the body’s inability to adapt immediately to the new time zone, especially when advancing circadian rhythms.

 Definition